Registration Overview for New Spring into Tandon Students

 Take the Math Diagnostic Exam

 You must complete the math diagnostic exam, or qualify for the exemption process, in order to determine the class you will take in your first semester.
-The math diagnostic exam is an online assessment and will take place on various dates before the beginning of the semester.
-You are encouraged to complete the exam before the beginning of the registration period, as this will allow you to register for your math class, during your initial enrollment activities.
-If you are not able to take the diagnostic before your enrollment date, then a math course marker can be used to reserve a space in your schedule for math.
-You’ll be able to go online after you complete the math exam to make a schedule adjustment, dropping the math course marker and adding the actual course.
+The math diagnostic exam is an online assessment offered on various dates before the beginning of the semester.
+If you do not qualify for the exemption process, it will be necessary for you to register for and complete the math diagnostic exam during one of the August dates before the beginning of the registration period.
+Completing the diagnostic then will allow you to register for the appropriate math class during your initial enrollment activities.
+If you are not able to take the diagnostic before your enrollment date, you will leave space in your schedule for a math class as you register for other required courses during the start of the registration period, then go online after you complete the diagnostic to add math to your schedule.
 Register for the exam.

 Advanced Standing Credits